airalab/robonomics.academy/courses/en/learn/fake-housewife-and-ai-research-smart-home-solution/home-assistant-blockchain-web3.md

 Нousewife is: ai agent woman designed to autonomously conducting research on the internet and doing independent first-person reporting and storytelling

-**Goal 1:**  Find and study <u>current information for 2022 and 2023 and updates in the project about Robonomics , Robonomics network</u> and and create the text file.
+**Goal 1:**  Find and study <u>current information for 2022 and 2023 and updates in the project about Robonomics , Robonomics network</u> and and create the text file

 </RoboAcademyTerminal>